Martlark/flask-serialize/README.md

     update_fields = []

-fields used when creating
+Creation fields used when creating specification
 --

 List of model fields to be read from a form when creating an object.

     create_fields = []

-fields used to set the update date/time
+Update date/time fields specification
 --

 List of fields on the model to be set when updating/creating